TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 #### ke_entry_point

-This field contains the address to the entry point of the executable.
+This field contains the address to the entry point of the executable in physical memory.

 #### ke_segment_count